 Verify for DCF

 The output of supply shed modelling feeds directly into Meridia Verify, which provides ongoing, audit-ready DCF risk assessments.
-Verified supply sheds define the sourcing area per facility and calculate DCF-compliant volume claims, even where farm-level polygons are unavailable or incomplete.
+Verified supply sheds define sourcing areas per facility and calculate DCF-compliant volume claims, even when farm-level polygons are unavailable or incomplete.

 The integrated delivery model